-For four years she has been working as Geologist at the Geological Survey of Belgium (Royal Belgian Institute of Natural Sciences) with a focus on critical raw materials and technology development.
-She worked for several H2020 projects related to raw materials, like UNEXMIN (Inventory of Flooded mines in Europe), FRAME, ROBOMINERS and Mintell4EU.
+Since 2017 she has been working as Geologist at the Geological Survey of Belgium (Royal Belgian Institute of Natural Sciences) with a focus on critical raw materials and technology development.
+She worked for several H2020 projects related to raw materials, like UNEXMIN (Inventory of Flooded mines in Europe), FRAME, Mintell4EU, and ROBOMINERS.

 Currently her research focuses on the development of geophysical techniques for deep mining and robotic autonomous exploration.